Book I, Ch. 2— The Werelight (& other spells)

 Blood matted its fur on one side.

 Nala nodded.
 “Uh-huh.
-Sorry, I… Sorry.”
+Sorry, I… Sorry.
+It was nothing.”

 They went on.